-I have to admit it’s hard to sympathize these days, when almost all of my memories of a four-boy-house-Christmas are sweeter than a Leo’s peppermint stick; the kind in the blue tin that my grandmother kept on her coffee table from early November until late January.
+It’s hard to sympathize these days, when almost all of my memories of our four-boy-house-Christmas are sweeter than a Leo’s peppermint stick, the kind in the blue tin that my grandmother kept on her coffee table from early November until late January.
 That’s what the years have done, made me a sentimental amnesiac.

 1. Make it destructive and loud.

 Chopping down a tree or using the normally off-limits handsaw to trim branches can mean the world to a boy.
 The Twelve Days of Christmas include leaping and piping and drumming along with the dancing and milking, after all.
 Oh, and let them light some stuff on fire while you’re at it.
 This boy mom did.

 2. Make it cheaper.

 Boys get more expensive as they get older.
 Open a high-yield savings account when they are young for later.
 Buy them junk now, because they’ll probably break it anyway.